HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 Spiritual growth doesn’t take place until there is change.
 We cannot stay the same and go with God.
 He won’t allow it.
 We will find every excuse under the sun to prevent change from taking place in our lives.
 It is uncomfortable.
 We don’t like it.
 We resist it.
 But our spiritual growth won’t take place until we are willing to face the need for changes.

 When you stop growing, you stop living.
 When you stop changing you stop growing.
 You get into a rut and you rust out spiritually.
-We change when we grow, and when we change often we experience a lot of growth.
+J. H. Newman well said, "To grow is to change, and to have changed often is to have grown much."
 We fear change because it is unpredictable.
-It fits into the realm of the unknown and that is scary to most people.
 Our security blankets are all gone.
 The old ways of doing things is always safe, but not necessarily healthy.
-The new is untested and discovering our spiritual “blind spots” is not always easy.
+The new is untested and discovering our spiritual "blind spots" is not always easy.
 The truth is it is not easy for anyone to grow.
 There is emotional pain when we become aware of our spiritual failures.
 Growth never takes place in a vacuum.
-It comes through conflict, pressures and difficult circumstances.
+It comes through conflict, pressures and circumstances.

 Jesus told the story of a Jewish man who had two sons.
 The younger son asked for his share of the estate and went to a distant Gentile country.
 He squandered his estate with wild, reckless living.
 He wasted the whole sum with the wildest unrestrained extravagance.